it-projects-llc/addons-dev/mail_to/README.rst

  Show message recipients
 =========================

 Allows you be sure, that all discussion participants were notified.
-Add recipients label the right of message.
+Adds recipients label the right of message.

 Further information
 -------------------